Foodpanda: Platform

 Foodpanda processes and sends orders to partnering restaurants, and commissions riders to deliver the food to the customers.
 The service is available via its websites and mobile applications.

 Foodpanda connects customers with restaurants that offer food delivery in their vicinity.
 Customers can browse the menus of available restaurants, send in food orders, and make payment after providing an address to deliver to.
 An SMS is sent to confirm the customers' orders and indicate the estimated delivery time.

 Foodpanda also has a review section on restaurant pages, where customers can comment on sales process, delivery, taste, and overall impression of the partnering restaurants.

 Investments

 Foodpanda raised $20 million in initial funding from Investment AB Kinnevik, Phenomen Ventures and Rocket Internet in April 2013.
 In September 2013, iMENA Holdings invested $8 million.
 In February 2014, there was another funding round of $20 million from a group of investors, including Phenomen Ventures.

 On 11 August 2014, the company announced that it has collected another $60 million in financing from a group of investors.

 In March 2015, the company announced it has raised over $110 million from Rocket Internet, as well as other investors.
-Less than two months later, a group of investors, including Goldman Sachs, invested over $100 million in Foodpanda.
+Less than two months later, a group of investors, including Goldman Sachs Alternatives, invested over $100 million in Foodpanda.

 In December 2016, Delivery Hero acquired Foodpanda in full for an undisclosed price.